nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 17.md

 And and human and human food as well.
 Maybe that.
 But, but they also have other things from other cultures.
 It's kind of like a amalgamation of a bunch of different cultures, that that they have.
 And, some of the stuff that doesn't look so good, if you if you are brave enough to try it, it actually ends up being very tasty.

 Some of the stuff that some of the stuff does not end up being very tasty.
 But it's really kind of one of those things where you have to risk it for the biscuit.
 Mhmm.
 Absolutely.
-Elwar tries everything, especially the things he's not had before.
+Alwor tries everything, especially the things he's not had before.

-Carson does not.
+Karsten does not.
 He sticks to the things that, are more human esque.
 Pepperoni pizza hamburgers.
 Right.
 That's right.

 Absolutely.
 And shrimp, maybe some lobster if it's there.
 Crawfish.
 Oh, yeah.
 Oh, yeah.

 They they have a number of different things that are this world's equivalent of those of those of those sorts of things.
 After, as the as the meal goes on, you do there are a few other, a few other do you other, here we go.
 VTTs are very awesome, but at the same time, they're not so awesome.
 Mhmm.
 Mhmm.

 So that is, what what we're currently on the game table, it's called a VGP.
 Yep.
 Yep.
-So that is chief Croakmar.
+So that is Chief Croakmar.
 You do also meet, his wife, his lady Lilypad Lady Lilypad.

 That's not me.
 And his daughter, who acts as an adviser to him.
 She's kind of like a like an adviser.
-And she is for real Forella, Greenleaf.
+And she is for real Frorella, Greenleaf.
 Something that you do when when kind of talking around that there is a a fifth member of the Greenleaf family, the eldest brother.

 And he, his name is Toadwin, and he is not present.
-And, prince Troubadour is specifically looking for him and is kind of, little bit despondent when he finds out that Codewin is not there.
-The general story in the scuttlebutt is after prince Troubadour, disappeared, then, Toadwin went looking for him, and he has not returned yet.
+And, Prince Troubadour is specifically looking for him and is kind of, little bit despondent when he finds out that Toadwin is not there.
+The general story in the scuttlebutt is after Prince Troubadour, disappeared, then, Toadwin went looking for him, and he has not returned yet.
 Do they really function like a monarchy here?
 It's more of it's less of a well, kind kind of.

 Yeah.
 I mean, it's it's more of a, it's more of a tribal, chieftain sort of thing.
 Okay.
-But it is kind of like, Todwyn, as the as the eldest as the eldest born, is expected to be the heir of the tribe, that kind of the heir of the chief of the chiefdom of the tribe.
-And he's apparently a very capable warrior, second only, to, chieftain Crokmar himself.
+But it is kind of like, Toadwin, as the as the eldest as the eldest born, is expected to be the heir of the tribe, that kind of the heir of the chief of the chiefdom of the tribe.
+And he's apparently a very capable warrior, second only, to, chieftain Croakmar himself.

 Oh.
 Alright.
 So dinner happens.
 You guys enjoy all of the all of the food that you're able to, scarf down.
 Your bellies have not been this full in a great many years, or maybe not a great many years, but a great many days.

 I wouldn't necessarily say years, but, and, after that, chieftain Krogmar, invites you into his, not a hut, but his his living quarters, which is a well, it's it's this building right here.
 Okay.
 So, to have a, to have a after dinner chat.
 Yeah.
 He does include, his his daughter, Aurella, but lady Lilypad, herself from the conversation.

+---

+### Session Play - Part 2

-And Prince Trudeau is also invited, to be be a part of the council.
+And Prince Troubadour is also invited, to be be a part of the council.
 Upon entering the building, it it is a very, it it's a stone building, and it does have, a hearth and a fire and and those sorts of things, although they are not currently active, as you're currently sitting in a boiling lake, where.
 But, it does have more of a more of a classical, middle, medieval style style to it, with more, with more of, like, like, the tapestries are more like Aztec in style.
 So it's those, you know, square patterns and and geometric shapes and that kind of thing.
 Mhmm.

 Right.
 So he, so he pulls you in.
 He has you sit at a table with him, and he says, so you mentioned something about an alliance, a mutually beneficial situation?
 Yes.
 Yes.

 Yes.
 We, we originally came to these lands.
 Our home has been attacked by, goblins, specifically those from the, burning burning tree burning what is it, Chris?
 Sorry.
-Oh, the Firewalker tribe.
+Oh, the Fire Walker tribe.

-Ah, the Firewalker tribe.
+Ah, the Fire Walker tribe.
 After speaking with your, your son here on our travels, we hear that they have, been a bother to you as well.
 So we hope to at least get some information that may help us.
 If not, maybe a a joint campaign against them.
 Where we come from, we are quite the warriors ourselves.

 We took down many goblins on our way here.
-Well, the, stories that, that Bogwan has told me are half as true as as what he said, then I would venture to say that you probably are, very well capable.
+Well, the, stories that, that Bogwynne has told me are half as true as as what he said, then I would venture to say that you probably are, very well capable.
 I would say, as far as the fire walkers are concerned, where we their location, we can point you in a general direction.
 We have not been successful in finding their actual encampment or village or whatever it is that they live in primarily because there's some sort of magic that we don't quite understand that is preventing us from doing so.
 Our scouting our scouting parties either return thinking that they were heading, that they were heading deeper into the jungle and ending up on the edge of the jungle where, where we are or a, never never return.

 We have no we we know where they are not, which means we know where they are, but we can't get to them.
 I see.
 Well, with that, we also brought something that may help.
 We captured one of these goblins on the shore.
 I believe he is likely within your people's custody at the moment when he was brought from the from our boat.